InSyncWithFoo/ryecharm/docs/uv/actions.md

 Display a message showing the version of the current uv executable.

-This is equivalent to running `uv version`.
+This is equivalent to running `uv self version`.

 ![](../assets/uv-actions-show-version-demo.png)